Aryan2052/spit_final/README.md

 # CampusEvents - Event Management Platform

-CampusEvents is a comprehensive event management platform designed to streamline the entire event planning and execution process.
-From event creation and management to PR marketing, audience engagement, analytics, and budget optimization, CampusEvents provides all the tools event organizers need in one place.
+CampusEvents is an all-in-one event management platform that simplifies every stage of event planning and execution.
+It empowers organizers with powerful tools for event creation, coordination, promotion, audience engagement, data-driven insights, and budget optimization — all within a single, seamless platform.

 https://youtu.be/d5bNXB_Cshs
 you can view the demo of the website on the above video.